ceramic plate joanbanjo

 HISTORY AND EXPLORATION

 Tikal was bitter enemies with the equally powerful city-state of Calakmul.
-Both of these great kingdoms fought for control over the extensive river trade routes that connected the Guatemalan Highlands to the Peten region, and eventually to the Gulf of Mexico.
+Both of these great kingdoms fought for control over the extensive river trade routes that connected the Guatemalan Highlands to the Petén region, and eventually west to the Gulf of Mexico, or east to the Caribbean.
 These two fought continuous wars over a period of centuries, with each defeating the other at times.
 The results of these wars severely weakened the losers and their allies, and strengthened the winners.

-Dos Pilas remained a loyal ally to Tikal until events in 648 A.D. led to a highly unusual outcome.
-By this time, Tikal and Dos Pilas were separately ruled by brothers of the same dynasty.
-Calakmul attacked and defeated Dos Pilas, but did not remove B’alaj Chan K’awiil from power, instead making him a vassal of that great city.
-In 657 A.D.
-Dos Pilas attacked and defeated Tikal.
-This act of treason was also orchestrated by Calakmul at the site of Quirigua against Copan.
-Tikal later returned the favor by defeating Dos Pilas in 672 A.D.
+Dos Pilas had remained a loyal ally to Tikal until events led to a treasonous outcome.
+By this time, Tikal and Dos Pilas were separately ruled by brothers of the same dynastic lineage.
+Calakmul king Yuknoom Chʼeen II ("Yuknoom the Great") attacked and defeated Dos Pilas in 648 CE, but did not remove B’alaj Chan K’awiil from power, instead making him a vassal of that great kingdom.
+In 657 CE Dos Pilas attacked and defeated a lord of Tikal beginning a long-running civil war between the two brothers.
+Tikal later returned the favor by defeating Dos Pilas in 672 CE forcing B’alaj Chan K’awiil into exile for around five years until Calakmul defeated an ally of Tikal in 677 CE forcing Tikal to abandon Dos Pilas.
+In 679 CE B’alaj Chan K’awiil scored a significant victory against his brother, Nuun u Jol Chaahk, ruler of Tikal.
+The glyphs read: “pooled was the blood, mountained were the skulls”.
 So, back and forth it went.

 The whole area became embroiled in endless warfare with the result being the collapse and abandonment of many of the sites throughout the region.
 Dos Pilas was briefly reoccupied in the early part of the ninth century.
 Structures were stripped of their stone to erect defensive walls which proved insufficient from attack, and the site was soon permanently abandoned.

-The site was first reported on by Jose Maria and Lisandro Flores de Sayaxche in 1953.
+Dos Pilas was first reported on by Jose Maria and Lisandro Flores of Sayaxché in 1953.
 Ian Graham visited the site in 1967 and produced the first site map and descriptions.
-The University of Yale and the University of Vanderbilt conducted surveys and excavations beginning in 1986-1994.
+Stephen Houston of the University of Yale, and the University of Vanderbilt conducted surveys and excavations beginning in 1984-1994.
 Federico Fashen oversaw excavations on Hieroglyphic Stairway 2 under a grant from FAMSI in 2001-2.

 STRUCTURES